Ava Helen Pauling: Writing

-In addition to her social activism, Ava Helen Pauling published a number of articles in various journals such as Soviet Woman and the Peacemaker.
+In addition to her social activism, Ava Helen Pauling published a number of articles in various journals such as Soviet Woman and The Peacemaker.
 In 2006, Oregon State University Press published a detailed bibliography listing Ava Helen Pauling's published works; in a five volume series titled The Pauling Catalogue, Volume III contains "writings by Ava Helen Pauling on issues of peace, civil liberties and women's rights."
 In the 2013 biography Ava Helen Pauling: Partner, Activist, Visionary, Mina Carson describes Ava Helen Pauling's writing style, stating that "Ava Helen's paper on women 'The Second X Chromosome,' used simple language to deliver a confident and impassioned assertion that it was time for all women to receive the equal standing and opportunities to which, in many places, their legal status already entitled them.
 Following her initial drafts through her final typed presentation for distribution, it is evident that she wrote easily when she was excited, in many cases framing the ultimate argument in her first handwritten draft."

-Death and legacy
+Death

 Ava Helen Pauling died on December 7, 1981, at age 77, after a long battle with stomach cancer and subsequent internal hemorrhaging.

+Legacy

 In recognition of her efforts for peace and equality, Oregon State University's College of Liberal Arts established the Ava Helen Pauling Lectureship on World Peace, now known as the Pauling Peace Lectureship, in 1982.
 The inaugural lecturer was Linus Pauling and subsequent lecturers have included Paul Warnke, Helen Caldicott, Noam Chomsky, and Arun Gandhi.
 Additionally, the Linus Pauling Institute chose to honor her with an endowed position, the Ava Helen Pauling Chair, in 1996.